 Free tree packs for schools and communities with two delivery periods per year, in March and November.
 Choose your tree pack: Hedge, Copse, Wild harvest, Year-round colour, Working wood, Wild wood, Wildlife and Urban trees.

 Where 500+ trees are planted as woodland on at least half a hectare, the Woodland Trust will:

 - supply the agreed trees and tree protection

 - cover up to 75% of costs

-If you would like a contractor to plant the trees for you, this can be arranged too and cover up to 60% of all costs for woodland creation of over 1ha.
+A contractor can also be arranged to plant the trees for you.
+The fund will cover up to 60% of all costs for woodland creation of over 1 hectare.